Slaitroc/RicciPaoliGrisoni/DD.md

 A success API call code and a `UserIndex` object are returned to the Presentation Layer, which saves the object locally.
 The `UserIndex` is required to modify the `UserData` in the next step.

 Then, the Presentation Layer sends a POST request with the `UserCredential` object to the Authenticator to generate the session token.
 The Proxy adds a middleware request to the Authenticator to insert the `UserCredentials`, a required step to allow the Authenticator to generate the token.
-See the <diagram link> for a detailed view of the *InsertCredentials* and *GenerateToken* steps.
+See the the *InsertCredentials* and *GenerateToken* steps.

 After the token is generated, the Authenticator returns it to the Presentation Layer, which saves it for future private calls.
 The Presentation Layer then sends a request to obtain a `DeviceToken`, which will be needed to notify its endpoint device.
-See <diagram link> for an in-depth view of the *RequestDeviceToken* step.
+See the *RequestDeviceToken* step.

 The final call triggered by the button click is a POST request responsible for sending the email confirmation.
 Since the request is to a private endpoint, the Proxy adds a middleware request to the Authenticator service to authenticate the user using the previously obtained token, provided in the header of every private API call.
-To understand how the Authentication works in detail, see the <diagram link>.
+To understand how the Authentication works in detail, see the Authentication step.

 After validation, the Proxy forwards the request to the `NotificationManager`, which sends the email by communicating with the `EmailServiceProvider`.
 The communication with the `EmailServiceProvider` is not shown in the diagram to avoid unnecessary complexity, as it consists of a simple call to an external service.
 For this reason, it is depicted in red text.